Anit-VEGF treat and extend

 The drugs are given by injection into the vitreous cavity of the eyeball see.
 The drugs last 4-8 weeks.
 There are different protocols, but the most recent is 'treat and extend'.
 BJO 14 diagram on this site Retina 14 Eye 15

-- For an average case type 1 'occult' or type 1 with ped or type 2 cnv, 3 injections with 4 week gap.
+- For an average case type 1 'occult' or type 1 with ped or type 2 cnv, 3 injections with 4 week gap to start with.

 - If at the last of the injections there is no fluid/leakage, the interval before the next injection can be extended by two weeks to make it 6 weeks.